Tutorial¶

 app.run()

-• We've added a total reactive attribute to store the total time elapsed between clicking the start and stop buttons.
+reactive attribute to store the total time elapsed between clicking the start and stop buttons. - The call to

-• The call to set_interval has grown a pause=True argument which starts the timer in pause mode (when a timer is paused it won't run until resume() is called).
-This is because we don't want the time to update until the user hits the start button.
+argument which starts the timer in pause mode (when a timer is paused it won't run until resume() is called).
+This is because we don't want the time to update until the user hits the start button. - The

-• We've stored the result of set_interval which returns a Timer object.
-We will use this later to resume the timer when we start the Stopwatch.
+which returns a Timer object.
+We will use this to resume the timer when we start the Stopwatch. - We've added

 def on_button_pressed(self, event: Button.Pressed) -> None: